 Secondhand Lions is one of my all-time favorite movies.
-It was produced in 2003 and stars Robert Duvall and Michael Caine.
+It was produced in 2003, starring Robert Duvall and Michael Caine.
 At one point in the movie, two old eccentric brothers have grown restless in their calm retired life and decide to break up the monotony by purchasing a lion to release and then hunt.
 Instead of taking off to Africa as they would have in their younger days, they decide to bring the safari to their own backyard.
 The scene begins with a truck winding up the driveway carrying crates.
 The long neck of a giraffe extends high in air, far above the brush that lines either side of the driveway.

 I wonder how many of us are like Jasmine (the name the boy eventually gave to the lioness).
 Have we been crate trained into relinquishing our great authority and power?
 Have we forgotten how to be a lioness?